 How we can help you

 Employers don’t usually make their first offer their best offer.
 If you were terminated with or without severance you should meet with our lawyers, each of whom have reviewed thousands of severance packages and are adept at negotiating various improvements.
-We have argued, and won, some of the largest ever wrongful dismissal judgements in Canada, including Canada’s largest ever group wrongful dismissal claim.
+We have argued, and won, many wrongful dismissal judgements in Canada and we have handled thousands of wrongful dismissal lawsuits.
 Call us, we assist employees with typical severance packages, standard or common severance packages, executive severance packages, voluntary severance, and all forms of severance package negotiations.